-Urgent — same day vet contact Within days
+Urgent — same day vet Within days

 Dog with a broken tooth